oaa-examples/old-menu-button/README.md

 ### `ul` element
 * In this example, a `ul` element is used to create a custom popup menu.
+* The `ul` element is the menu container element; its children are `li` elements that acts as menu items.
-* The delegate object for the `ul` element is an instance of PopupMenu, which is instantiated and initialized by the MenuButton object.
+* The delegate object for the `ul` menu container element is an instance of PopupMenu, which is instantiated and initialized by the MenuButton object.

 #### ARIA role, properties and states
 * Role: `menu`

 ### `li` element
 * In this example, `li` elements are used to create custom menu items.
-* The delegate object for each `li` element in an instance of MenuItem, which are instantiated and initialized by the PopupMenu object.
+* The delegate object for the `li` element is an instance of MenuItem, which is instantiated and initialized by the PopupMenu object.

 #### ARIA role, properties and states